dod-ccpo/atat-web-ui/README.md

     }
    ```
 7. Click Update.
-8. in the left hand nav bar, right0click `Vue Container`, then `Rest API` and open the Rest API page in a new tab.
+8. in the left hand nav bar, right click `Vue Container`, then `Rest API` and open the Rest API page in a new tab.
 9. Click `JS` link in the bottom resources table.
 10. Click Attachment icon in the upper right hand corner.
 11. Remove any existing attachments in the modal popup.